 The Four Types of Employee Incentives

-The key component to developing an incentive program that works is getting to the bottom of what is right for your staff and your company, and most importantly, what matters most to them.
+The key component to developing an incentive programs improve productivity and gets to the bottom of what is right for your staff and your company, and most importantly, what matters most to them.
 So, what are the take-a ways that truly matter to people and exceed their needs?
-In short, incentives deliver an item of value, desired action, or event that encourages an employee to do more of what makes them feel appreciated, excited, and engaged:
+In short, incentives deliver an item of value, desired action, or event that encourages an employee to do more of what makes them feel appreciated, excited, and engaged.

 Basic Concepts of Incentive Programs